wp-plugins/ecampaign/readme.txt

 5. screenshot-6.png - ecampaign settings screen, lower half

 == Changelog ==
+= 0.81
+* Bug fix: stop the form data being resaved (saved as formList in post metadata) when page accessed.
+The symptom is that many 'formUpdate' entries can been in log.
+* Ability to download emails addresses in CSV and tabbed formats on admin/ecampaign log page.

 = 0.80 =
 * Field definition has changed.
 Each field is wrapped in {}.